-Today, Merck & Co. is an established top global player on the pharmaceutical market, generating over 42 billion U.S. dollars of revenue.
+Today, Merck & Co. is an established top global player on the pharmaceutical market, generating nearly 60 billion U.S. dollars of revenue.
 The roots of Merck & Co., Inc. can be traced back to the 17th century: The company began as a purchased drug store in Darmstadt, Germany, in 1668 under Jacob Friedrich Merck.
 In 1891, a subsidiary became active in the United States under the name Merck & Co.
 Since 1917, when it was confiscated by the U.S. during the World War, Merck & Co. is an independent U.S. American company.

 This text provides general information.
 Statista assumes no